pmazumda/cloud-native/rke-terraform/terraform-rancher.md

 # Install/Upgrade Rancher on a Kubernetes Cluster.

-## Pre-requisites:

-1. Kubernetes Cluster
-2. CLI Tools
-3. Terraform

-1. Kubernetes Cluster:
+Rancher is a software stack which helps in kubernetes cluster management by providing a centralized authentication, access control and observability platform, it streamlines cluster deployment on baremetal, private or public clouds.
+Refer  the doc for a  brief overview on how to deploy rancher, create a cluster and deploy applications on it.
 Rancher can be installed on any k8s cluster, be it AKS, EKS, GKE etc but for this we  have used RKE which is Rancher's own distibution of its kubernetes engine also called Rancher Kubernetes Engine.

 For detailed instructions on how to setup a RKE cluster, refer here: https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher

+## Pre-requisites:

+1. Basic knowledge of Kubernetes and Terraform.
-2. CLI Tools
+2. A workstation with necessary CLI Tools and binaries installed, probably your laptop.
+3. A machine with SSH access keys - where we  would bootstrap our rke cluster.

+## Overview

+* Prepare your machine ( VM/ baremetal)
+  * Install docker- Pay attention to the docker version needed for kubernetes) Check the [official](https://docs.docker.com/engine/install/) documentation on how to install docker.
+* CLI Tools

     The following CLI tools are required for setting up the Kubernetes cluster.
 Please make sure these tools are installed and available in your $PATH.

     - kubectl - Kubernetes command-line tool.
     - helm - Package management for Kubernetes.
 Refer to the Helm version requirements to choose a version of Helm to install Rancher.
 Refer to the instructions provided by the Helm project for your specific platform.

-# Managing clusters with Rancher.

-Rancher is a software stack which helps in kubernetes cluster management by providing a centralized authentication, access control and observability platform, it streamlines cluster deployment on baremetal, private or public clouds.
-Refer  the doc for a  brief overview on how to deploy rancher, create a cluster and deploy applications on it.
+* Prepare SSH keys

 ## Install Rancher using the HELM CHART